UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_07.md

-If we want to keep this alias between reboots, we need to save it to file `~/.bash_profile` (on Windows and Mac) or `~/.bashrc` (on Linux) the same way we did during the setup instructions.
+If we want to keep this alias between reboots, we need to save it to file `~/.bash_profile` (on Windows and Mac) or `~/.bashrc` (on Linux) the same way we did during the setup in assignment 1.

 ---